hashxim/hconMD/work_md/Courses/Foundation of Business Strategy/Week 1/Introduction to Strategy Analysis.md

 AC - Average Cost curve
 MC - Marginal Cost Curve

 Average cost has such shape as there would be some fixed cost (PPE) due to which would make average cost high for Q=1.
 But as we sell more, we spread out that cost to more quantity and the average cost will go down.
-Eventually though, we will run into capacity constraint and we need to build another plant and thus average cost will then rise
+Eventually though, we will run into capacity constraint and we need to build another plant and thus average cost will then rise proportionately.

+Marginal cost curve is what is cost us to make 1 extra quantity.
+This is derivative of Average cost curve.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE4MDU4MTg5OTIsLTIwNTAzNzIzNjAsMj
-AyNzY1NjQ4NywtMTYzMDM1ODk5NSwyMDAzMDUwNjc2LC03NTUz
-OTkwMTksMTE2NTgxMTgwNyw4NDMyNDIwNDksLTEzMjMyMjA3Mj
-FdfQ==
+eyJoaXN0b3J5IjpbLTEzNjE3Mjg1MywtMjA1MDM3MjM2MCwyMD
+I3NjU2NDg3LC0xNjMwMzU4OTk1LDIwMDMwNTA2NzYsLTc1NTM5
+OTAxOSwxMTY1ODExODA3LDg0MzI0MjA0OSwtMTMyMzIyMDcyMV
+19
 -->